 You have to hire a lawyer depending on the type of legal problem you face.
-For example, if you are facing bankruptcy, you will need services of a Harrisburg bankruptcy lawyer who has experience of defending businesses in such cases.
+For example, if a customer files compensation claim against you, you will need services of a lawyer who has experience of defending businesses in such cases.
 Compensation claims can be filed even by victims of an accident.
 The accident may have been caused by you or your employee.
 An accident can happen due to poor infrastructure at your business place.
 In such claims, you will need services of a personal injury lawyer.

 Employees file cases of harassment or discrimination.
 They bring cases against their employer demanding compensation for unfair treatment.
 They can allege discrimination based on gender, ethnicity, age or qualification.
 Problems often arise if your business involves dealing with partners, suppliers, resellers and customers.
 They can allege that you failed to keep your promise as required under the contract.
 You can be accused of not delivering goods on time by customers and resellers.
 A supplier can alleged not receiving payments.
 The customer can accuse your company of delivering faulty products.
 Your partners can accuse you of misappropriating the funds.